ufukefe/IME/README.md

 # Image Matching Evaluation (IME)

-Image Matching Evaluation codes for our [ICCV 2021 TradiCV Workshop](https://sites.google.com/view/tradicv) paper: [*Effect of Parameter Optimization on Classical and Learning-based Image Matching Methods*](https://arxiv.org/pdf/2108.08179.pdf)
+IME provides to test any feature matching algorithm on datasets containing ground-truth homographies.

-Using the IME, you can test any feature matching algorithm on datasets containing ground-truth homographies.
-For this, you should create a wrapper for the algorithm to be tested.
-This wrapper should output the matched pixel positions between the two images using the selected algorithm.
+Also, one can reproduce the results given in our paper [*Effect of Parameter Optimization on Classical and Learning-based Image Matching Methods*](https://openaccess.thecvf.com/content/ICCV2021W/TradiCV/papers/Efe_Effect_of_Parameter_Optimization_on_Classical_and_Learning-Based_Image_Matching_ICCVW_2021_paper.pdf) published in [ICCV 2021 TradiCV Workshop.](https://sites.google.com/view/tradicv)

 ## Currently Supported Algorithms